Snowfable/home-ed-resources/online-meetups.md

 {% include nav.html %}

 # Online Meetups
-Social distancing?
-Self isolation?
-With kids who are missing their friends?
-Here's some free or affordable and, crucially, safe ways that children can interact online.
+Here's some free or affordable ways that children can interact online.

 ## Facebook Messenger